Counselling and Psychotherapy for children and young people

 Please register interest below and we will keep you updated

-It will enable the student to explore the nature of working with children and young people and support the philosophical underpinnings of their way of working.
-It will offer an opportunity to deepen knowledge of working with children and young people thus supporting counsellors develop their practice.
+It will provide an opportunity for you to explore the nature of working with children and young people and will support the philosophical underpinnings of your way of working.
+It will enable you to develop an understanding of the developmental, clinical, legal and ethical considerations required when working with children and young people.
 The module offers the flexibility to develop an individual portfolio of learning and creates a structure in which there will be opportunities to reflect and explore further an area of interest within this field.

 |Date||Venue||Price from:||Status||Spaces||Book Now||Enquire|

 - Develop knowledge and competence in key professional issues concerning risk factors, safeguarding responses and professional, ethical and legal frameworks relevant to this area of work.

 - Develop critically informed knowledge of the perceived needs of children and young people in counselling and psychotherapy services.

 - Critically evaluate the theoretical and research evidence for the effectiveness of different models of therapeutic intervention with children and young people.

 - Develop a critical understanding of the nature and impact of social injustice on children and young people.

 - Identify the contextual and organisational factors in terms of delivering counselling and psychotherapy services, e.g. multi-disciplinary settings, school counselling, voluntary agencies